 Our team has conducted arc flash and shock hazard assessments for virtually every type of facility.
 Our resume includes manufacturing facilities, healthcare facilities, educational (K-12 and higher learning), industrial and commercial facilities.
 Each facility is unique and we have the ability to customize the process in an effort to provide you with the most accurate results.
-Our process for conducting the arc flash and shock hazard assessments includes:

 |Data Collection: Our specialist(s) will visit your site and collect all the information required to complete the assessments.
 It is important to gather certain information about your electrical system from your electrical utility provider.
 This typically requires correspondence with the engineering team at your utility provider.
 We help our customers navigate through this process of gathering utility data.|

 |The Assessments: The field data collected is handed over to our team of engineers and with the help of state-of-the-art modeling software we are able to determine your arc flash and shock hazards at each piece of equipment studied.|

-|Labels: After the assesment has been completed, we print and apply OSHA and NFPA 70E compliant labels that clearly indicate the arc flash and shock hazards for each piece of equipment.
+|Labels: After the assessment has been completed, we print and apply OSHA and NFPA 70E compliant labels that clearly indicate the arc flash and shock hazards for each piece of equipment.
 Our labels are durable and able to withstand most environments.|

 |Report: Once the assessment is completed and labels are installed, we will deliver a comprehensive report with one-line drawings.
 The report starts with an executive summary of our findings.
 Following the executive summary are detailed sections breaking down and explaining all facets involved in performing the arc flash and shock hazard assessments.
 Also included is a short circuit evaluation report.
 The short circuit evaluation report will indicate any protective devices that are currently under-rated or “over-duty.”|

 IN NEED OF AN ARC FLASH & SHOCK HAZARD RISK ASSESSMENT?